 To Sum Up

-I like the 3-way incline and the easy to use fold feature its also one of the only entry-level treadmill to boast a near 50″ running belt, which wil allow users up to 6’1″ to jog comfortably on the machine.
+I like the 3-way incline and the easy to use fold feature.
+It’s also one of the only entry-level treadmills to boast a near 50″ running belt, allowing users up to 6’1″ to jog comfortably on the machine.